How to Calculate Your Monthly Car Loan Payment

 If I can get an oil change done at my local shop for $80, is it ever worth it to try and do it myself with a $30 kit?

 Honestly, for something like an oil change, unless you're really into tinkering or have a car that's notoriously difficult, the $30 kit might not be worth the hassle and the potential for a $500 mistake if you mess it up.
-My first attempt at an oil change left me with oil all over my driveway and a new appreciation for my mechanic.
+A first attempt at an oil change can leave oil all over the driveway and a new appreciation for your mechanic.
 You'd need to factor in the cost of tools, disposal, and your time.
 If the shop charges $80 and you value your Saturday afternoon more than saving $50, stick with the pros.

 Do I really need one of those fancy torque wrenches to change my tires, or can I just tighten them until they feel snug?